 ExchangeID + TraderID + OrderLocalID

-After the trading kernel submits the order to the offer manager, the trading kernel generates the OrderLocalID and returns it to the client program.
-The ExchangeID is the exchange’s code, which the order’s contract belongs to.
+After the trading kernel submits the order to the Offer Manager, the trading kernel generates the OrderLocalID and returns it to the client program.
+The ExchangeID is the code of the exchange that the order’s contract belongs to.
 The TraderID is designated by the trading kernel.
 The client program can also use this group of sequence numbers to cancel an order.

 Unlike the first group, this group is maintained by the trading kernel.